MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 switch (response?.Status)
 {
     case Output.Selected:
-        var embedSelected = new EmbedText(
+        EmbedText embedSelected = new EmbedText(
             new List<string>()
             {
                 "The user pressed the Enter key",